ChristeenTJose/CSV2HTML/README.md

 # CSV2HTML
-Generating an HTML file from a CSV file
+Generating an HTML file from a CSV file for better readability

 ## Modules required:
 * Pandas